goodtube4u/goodtube/README.md

 **PLEASE NOTE**:

 - Custom video servers MUST be served over `https`.
-They will not work if they are `http`.
+They will not work if they are served over `http`.
 - You can use `http` if the custom server web address is local, for example: `http://127.0.0.1:3000`